sgalizia/sa-2018-landing-page/P01-Dev-Environment/content.md

 ![Atom Text Editor](assets/atom_editor.jpg)

-Atom is an excellent text editor for beginners and experts alike because of it's design and easy of use.
+Atom is an excellent text editor for beginners and experts alike because of it's design and ease of use.
 This allows developers to spend more time on coding instead of configuring their text editor.

 > [info]
 >
-If you've already installed and are comfortable with another text editor, feel free to use that text editor instead.
-What's most important is that you feel comfortable and productive when coding.
+If you've already installed and are comfortable with another text editor, feel free to use your text editor of choice instead.
+What's **most** important is that you feel comfortable and productive when coding.

 ## Installing Atom